-Raisin bran can be part of a healthy meal plan, but all combined food choices for the day need to be considered for weight loss.
-For weight loss to occur, a caloric deficit has to happen.
-Eating raisin bran in the morning but having high-caloric foods the rest of the day will not help weight loss goals.
-Eat a variety of whole grains, lean proteins, fresh fruits and vegetables throughout the day for a healthy, balanced diet for weight loss.
+Although consuming bran for breakfast can aid in an overall reduction in weight, eating high-caloric foods the rest of the day will not help weight loss goals.
+You need to eat a variety of whole grains, lean proteins, fresh fruits and vegetables throughout the day for a healthy, balanced diet for weight loss, according to the USDA.

-Be aware that most cereal bowls hold more than a 1-cup serving, and pouring a serving twice or even three times the 1 cup can be very easy.
-Measure out 1 cup of cereal and become familiar to what that looks like in a bowl.
+You also need to be aware that most cereal bowls hold more than a 1 cup per serving, and pouring a serving twice or even three times the 1 cup is easy.
+Measure out 1 cup of Raisin Bran cereal and become familiar with what that looks like in a bowl.
 If you eat more than 1 cup, take into account the extra calories for the meal and adjust your caloric intake the rest of the day accordingly for weight loss goals.
 The USDA notes to use the nutrition facts label to the find the serving size in grams of the cereal.